Klosterhaven - Medicinal Herbs

 Just down the street from the cathedral, an old wrought iron gate shows you the way to Klosterhaven (The Monastery Garden).
 Many consider this to be one of the city's most beautiful gardens, created to look and feel authentic and true to its time.

-The garden is open at all hours of the day and is free to visit.
+The garden is open all day and is free to visit.